sally20921/sally20921.github.io/_posts/2020-07-20-A-Simple-Neural-Network.md

 - We want our network to be generalized,  learning a bit from all the examples and eventually becoming good at  generalizing any new examples.
 So, instead of reducing the whole gradient from the data, we use the learning rate  to decide  how much  the gradient should be used in a particular state.

+# The PyTorch Way
+- PyTorch gives access to almost all the functionality required for a deep learning project inbuilt.
+PyTorch is helpful for people who need to know the  low-level operations, but at the  same time, PyTorch  comes with  high-level APIs through  the `torch.nn` module.
+So, if the user doesn't want to  know what  is happening inside the black box, but  just needs to  build the model, PyTorch allows them to do so.

+## High-Level APIs
+All the modules in PyTorch that  are  required to build a neural network are Python class instances that have the forward and backward functions.
+WHen you start executing your neural network, under the hood, you are  executing the forward function, which in turn  adds the  operations onto the tape.

+`net  =  FizBuzNet(input_size, hidden_size, output_size)`
+`
+class FizBuzNet(nn.Module):
+ """
+ 2 layer network for predicting fiz or buz
+ param: input_size->int
+ param: output_size->int
+ """
+ def __init__(self, input_size, hidden_size, output_size):
+  super(FizBuzNet, self-).__init__()
+  self.hidden = nn.Linear(input_size, hidden_size)
+  self.out = nn.Linear(hidden_size, output_size)

+ def forward(self, batch):
+  hidden = self.hidden(batch)
+  activated = torch.sigmoid(hidden)
+  out  = self.out(activated)
+  return out
+`
+- We have  defined the structure of FizBuzNet and wrapped it insdie a Python class inherited from `torch.nn.Module`.
+The `nn` module in PyTorch is the high-level API for  accessing all the popular layers in the deep learning world.

+### nn.Module
+-  The high-level API that allows users to write  other high-level APIs is `nn.Module`.
+When you initialize the `class` object, __init__() will be called, which in turn initializes the layers and returns the  object. `nn.Module` implements two major functions, __call__ and backward(), and the user needs to override forward and __init__().
+- Once the  layer-initialized object is returned, input data  can be  passed to the model by calling the model object itself.
+Usually, Python objects are not callable.
+However,  `nn.Module` implements  the magic function __call__(), which in turn calls the forward function the user has defined.
+- The user has the  option to build the layers in the  __init__() definition, which takes care of the weight and bias creation we  have done in the  novice model by hand.
+In our following `FizBuzNet`, lines in __init__() create the linear layers.
+The linear layer is also called the fully connected or dense layer, which does the matrix multiplication between the weights and the input, and bias addition, internally.

+- Let's look at the  source code of `nn.Linear` from PyTorch, which should give us enough  understanding about how `nn.Module`works and how we can extend `nn.Module`  to  create  another custom module:
+`
+class Linear(torch.nn.Module):
+ def __init__(self, in_features, out_features, bias):
+  super(Linear, self).__init__()
+  self.in_features = in_features
+  self.out_features = out_features
+  self.weight =  torch.nn.Parameter(torch.Tensor(out_features, in_features))
+  self.bias = torch.nn.Parameter(torch.Tensor(out_features))
+ def forward(self, input):
+  return  input.matmul(self.weight.t())+self.bias
+`

+- The `Parameter` class adds the weights and biases to the list of module parameters and will be  available when you call `model.parameters()`.
+The initializer saves all the arguments as object attributes.

+- There  are more  important functionalities of `nn.module` that we  will be  using in future chapters.

+`
+apply()
+`
+- This is a function that helps us with  applying a custom function  to  all the  parameters of the model.
+It  is often used to make custom weignt  initialization, but generally, `model_name.apply(custom_function)`executes `custom_function` on each  model parameter.

+`
+cuda() and cpu()
+`
+`model.cpu()` converts all the parameters to CPU tensors, which is handy when you have  more  than  a few parameters  in your model and converting each of them separately is cumbersome.
+`
+net.cpu() #convert all  parameters  to CPU tensors net.cuda() #convert all  parameters to GPU tensors
+`
+- While  creating the  tensor itself, PyTorch allows you to  do this by passing  the tensro  type as an argument  to the  factory function.
+The ideal way to  make this decision is to test whether  CUDA is available or not with  PyTorch's inbuilt `cuda.is_available()` function and create tensors accordingly:
+`
+if torch.cuda.is_available():
+ xtype =  torch.cuda.FloatTensor
+ ytype =  torch.cuda.LongTensor
+else:
+ xtype  =  torch.FloatTensor
+ ytype  = torch.LongTensor

+x = torch.from_numpy(trX).type(xtype)
+y = torch.from_numpy(trY).type(ytype)
+`

+`
+train() and eval()
+`
+These  functions tell PyTorch that the  model is running in training mode or  evaluation mode.
+This has some  effect only if you want to turn off  or on the modules such as `Dropout` or  `BatchNorm`

+`
+parameters()
+`
+- A call on `parameters()` returns all the  model parameters, which are useful in the  case of optimizers or if you want to  do experiments with parameters.

+`
+net =  FizBUzNet(input_size, hidden_size, output_size)
+#building graph
+#backpropagation
+#zeroing the  gradients

+with torch.no_grad():
+ for p in net.parameters():
+  p -= p.grad*lr
+`
+`
+zero_grad()
+`
+- This is a convenience function to make the  gradients zero.
+A single call on the model object  wil lzero the gradients of all the parameters.

+`
+Other layers
+`
+- An important  layer that  comes with `nn.Module` is the sequential container, which provides an easy API to make a model object without having the user write the class structure  if the  structure of the model is sequential and straightforward.

+`
+import torch.nn as nn

+net = nn.Sequential(
+      nn.Linear(i, h),
+      nn.Sigmoid(),
+      nn.Linear(h, o),
+      nn.Sigmoid())
+`

+## The Functional Module
+- The `nn.functional` module comes with operations we require  to connect the network nodes together. `F.linear` allows us to pass the weights and inuts and returns the  same value as if it were  a normal `matmul`.

+### Sigmoid Activation
+-  Activation functions create non-linearity between the  layers of the neural network.
+This is essential because without non-linearity, the layers are just multiplying the input values with weights.
+Sigmoid activation is probably the most traditional activation function.
+It squashes the input to the range of [0,1].
+- Usually, the output returned from the forward functinos are logits that represent probability distribution,  where the  correct class gets high value.

+## The Loss Function
+-  We call the  loss functino to find the error.
+PyTorch comes with all the popular loss functions inbuilt  in the  `nn` module.
+Loss functions accept the logits and the actual value, and apply the loss functionality on them to find the loss score.

+`
+loss = nn.MSELoss()
+output  = loss(hyp, y_)
+output.backward()
+`
+- The node returned by `loss(hyp, y_)` will then be the leaf node  on which we  can call backward to  find the gradients.

+## Optimizers
+-  There are  different  strategies for weight updates.
+The  one  we  used is  the most basic gradient descent  method.
+- The  `optim` package is the  alternative  that PyTorch  provides to handle the weight updates efficiently.
+Additional  to that, the user can call `zero_grad` on the optimizer object once  it is  initialized with model parameters.

+`
+optimizer = optim.SGD(net.parameters(), lr=lr)

+`
+The optimizer object now has the model parameters.
+The `optim` package  provides a convenient function called `step()`, which does the parameter update based on the  strategy defined by the optimizer:

+`
+for epoch in range(epochs):
+ for batch in range(no_of_batches): start  = batch * batches
+   end = start+batches
+   x_ = x[start:end]
+   y_ = y[start:end]
+   hyp = net(x_)
+   loss = loss_fn(hyp, y_)
+   optimizer.zero_grad()
+   loss.backward()
+   optimizer.step() #update parameters
+`
+- after the update, the user is responsible for zeroing the gradients.